 It is important to acknowledge and record these terrible times, to engage – both as human beings and as sociologists – with the effects of the coronavirus pandemic.
-But how to do so when all of us are locked down and some of us are in 12 week isolation periods?
-We can among other things think about other earlier pandemics and how other people responded to them for ideas about this.
+But how to do so when all of us have been locked down, some of us in 12 week isolation periods, and others quarantined long-term because of health issues?
+We can among other things think about other earlier pandemics and how people responded to them for ideas about this.

 The collective ‘we’: The collective we now don’t have to imagine what a pandemic is like, because we are living it, and we must never forget that some of the people we know, and many more who we do not, are dying it.
 What stories are told about this when a group of colleagues, colleagues who are sociologists, come together to tell stories of our times with the terrible events of the coronavirus pandemic as backcloth?